suxuekun/libpyiotcloud/README.md

        C. View payment transactions and credits usage histories

-This IoT platform can be used for any type of businesses:
+This IoT platform can be used for any type of businesses and industries:
 - Agricultural and farm lots
 - Amusement parks and recreational fields
 - Data centers and facilities